jennego/greet-machine/README.md

 I hate greetings so this is going to be my greeting machine!
 Nice greetings or otherwise...

 *It may or be socially acceptable.
 Use at your own risk.

-I am currently trying to go through the stupid API nested object...it's not working so well for me...
+I am no expert.

 To do